📚 Documentation • 🚀 Getting Started • ⏭️ Next Steps • ❓ FAQs • ❓ Feedback

 You need to make your Android, iOS or Expo applications aware that an authentication result will be received from the browser.
 This SDK makes use of the Android's Package Name and its analogous iOS's Product Bundle Identifier to generate the redirect URL.
 Each platform has its own set of instructions.

-Before version 2.9.0, this SDK required you to add an intent filter to the Activity on which you're going to receive the authentication result, and to use the
+filter to the Activity on which you're going to receive the

-launchMode in that activity.
-To migrate your app to version 2.9.0+, remove both and continue with the instructions below.
-You can also check out a sample migration diff here.
+instructions below. > You can also check out a sample migration

 Open your app's build.gradle